 Teach argument writing with these ready to use 23 print-ready and digital mini lessons.
 You’ll have everything you need to make teaching argumentative writing a snap!
 In one month, your students will go from generating an idea to writing a full argumentative essay.
 And because you won’t have to worry about the lessons, you’ll have time to work with your students every step of the way!

-Here’s teachers are saying about my mini lessons:
+Here’s teachers are saying about these mini lessons:

 - “I love how this resource breaks down each step of the process for students to make it more manageable.”